GGEMS/ggems/docs/Sphinx/v1.0/source/introduction.rst

 Introduction
 ************

 GGEMS (GPU Geant4-based Monte Carlo Simulations) is an advanced Monte Carlo simulation platform using the OpenCL library managing CPU and GPU architecture.
-GGEMS is written in C++, and can be used using Python commands.
+GGEMS is written in C++, and can be used using python commands.
 The reader is assumed to have a basic knowledge of object-oriented programming using C++.

 Well-validated `Geant4 <https://geant4.web.cern.ch>`_ physic models are used in GGEMS and implemented using OpenCL.